A $400+ Value

 Each patient's pain tolerance differs, and while local or topical anesthesia is typically sufficient, some individuals might appreciate mild sedation.
 A detailed discussion with your dental practitioner can ascertain personal preferences for the procedure's comfort.

 During preparation, particular attention is given to the laser settings, customized to target specific depths of periodontal pockets.
-For instance, the PerioLase MVP-7, commonly used for LANAP, allows the customization of laser pulses to adapt to varying degrees of infection and pocket depths, ensuring optimal penetration and bacteria eradication.
+For instance, the PerioLase MVP-7, commonly used for LANAP, allows the customization of laser pulses to adapt to varying degrees of infection and pocket depths, ensuring optimal penetration and bacterial eradication.

 The laser will be applied to the affected area and will remove only the diseased tissue.
 Your dentist may use multiple settings on the laser to remove all of the bacteria and smooth off the infected areas.
 The laser will also promote your healing tissue to re-attach itself to the tooth to prevent bacteria and food particles from causing re-infection.